 Hangout Music Fest (May)

-John Legend, Paul Simon, Stevie Wonder, Tom Petty and the Heartbreakers, The Weeknd, Preservation Hall Jazz Band, Foo Fighters, Red Hot Chili Peppers, and Mumford and Sons are just a few of the mega-stars who have graced the Hangout Music Fest stages in the past.
-Today, more than 60 acts shake the sand and rock the Gulf Shores beach.
+John Legend, Paul Simon, Stevie Wonder, Tom Petty and the Heartbreakers, The Weeknd, Preservation Hall Jazz Band, Foo Fighters, Red Hot Chili Peppers, and Mumford and Sons are just a few mega-stars who have graced the stages in the past.
+Today, more than 60 acts rock this Gulf Shores beach.

 Bring sunscreen and bug spray, blankets and beach towels, sunglasses, and hats.
 Leave at home: tents, umbrellas, chairs of any kind, coolers and pets.
-Free water fountains and water filling stations will be located throughout the festival.
+Free water fountains and water filling stations are located throughout the festival.

 Wharf Uncorked Food and Drink Festival (September)

 “The wine-o and I know,” Jimmy Buffett once crooned.
-And for wine, food and fun-lovers, the Wharf Uncorked Food and Drink Festival is the only place to be in mid-September.
-This three-day event combines delectable food, inviting wines, live entertainment, a pinch of Southern flare and a dash of Gulf Coast hospitality.
+And for wine, food and fun-lovers, Wharf Uncorked Food and Drink Festival is the only place to be in mid-September.
+This three-day event combines delectable food, inviting wines, live entertainment, Southern flare and a dash of Gulf Coast hospitality.
 More importantly, the event raises funds for Make-A-Wish® Alabama, granting wishes to Alabama children with life-threatening medical conditions.
-In 2016, Uncorked raised $15,251 for the organization through event donations, auctions and raffles.

-More than 150 fine wines from esteemed local, domestic and imported vineyards are on-hand for guests to sample and purchase.
+More than 150 fine wines from local, domestic and imported vineyards are on-hand for guests to sample and purchase.
 The Wharf has also recruited some of the top chefs on the Gulf Coast to put their skills on display in a cooking frenzy of demos, food tasting, cookbook signings and cooking competitions.
 Can’t make the event?
 Find other things to do at The Wharf in Orange Beach.

 National Shrimp Festival (October)

-For close to half a century, this gathering has been assembling on Gulf Shores beach for a fall weekend of sun, shrimp and nonstop music.
+For half a century, this gathering has been assembling on Gulf Shores beach for a fall weekend of sun, shrimp and nonstop music.

-More than 300 exhibitors display their wares, offering choices in fine art, arts and crafts, and a retail marketplace at the Children’s Activity Village.
+More than 300 exhibitors offer choices in fine art, arts and crafts, and operate in a retail marketplace at Children’s Activity Village.
 Other fun activities include a sand-sculpture contest, a 10k run/walk, singing for scholarships and youth for art events.
-Best of all, admission is free!
+Best of all, admission is free.